Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 People who suspect LFS are encouraged to bring it up with their health care provider.
 Since LFS is rare, some providers may not be aware of it.

-As a result, it is recommended that children and adults with Li-Fraumeni syndrome should be watched closely for possible cancer.
+It is recommended that children and adults with Li-Fraumeni syndrome be watched closely for possible cancer.
 The goal is to detect cancer at the earliest possible and most treatable stage.
 It is recommended that cancer screening tests be discussed with a doctor familiar with Li-Fraumeni syndrome.